Everybody Has a Role to Play

 SOGI Information for Parents

 SOGI 123 has provided a great resource for parents that wish to learn more about how BC’s Curriculum addresses inclusion and gender identity topics in schools.
-Parent resources are available here.
+Parent resources for SOGI 123 are available here.
+Information on the Physical & Health Education Curriculum, click here.

 Policy 7200 – “Student Anti-Harassment & Anti-Discrimination”